Heatblur-Simulations/f-4e-manual/src/cockpit/wso/left_console/aft_section.md

 ### Command Buttons

-The panel is duplicated in both cockpits, and control over the radio is determined through pushing the COMM CMD Button in the respective seat;
+The panel is duplicated in both cockpits, and control over the radio is determined through pushing the COMM CMD Button (10) in the respective seat;
-the button will illuminate green in the seat in priority.
-In the same fashion, the NAV CMD button dictates which seat has control of the [TACAN](../../../systems/nav_com/tacan.md) settings; its button will also illuminate on the panel of the seat that has command (control) of the system.
+the button will illuminate green (9) in the seat in priority.
+In the same fashion, the NAV CMD button (7) dictates which seat has control of the [TACAN](../../../systems/nav_com/tacan.md) settings; its button will also illuminate (8) on the panel of the seat that has command (control) of the system.

 ### Radio Volume

-Beneath the COMM CMD button is the radio volume for the respective seat.
+Beneath the COMM CMD button is the radio volume (11) for the respective seat.

 ### Squelch Switch

-Close to the NAV CMD button is the Squelch switch, which enables or disables receiver squelch.
+Close to the NAV CMD button is the Squelch switch (6), which enables or disables receiver squelch.

 ### Frequency and Channels

-The A-3-2-T Selector knob sets the first digit of the manually selected frequency (3 or 2) of the [UHF radio](../../../systems/nav_com/uhf.md).
+The A-3-2-T Selector knob (5) sets the first digit of the manually selected frequency (3 or 2) of the [UHF radio](../../../systems/nav_com/uhf.md).

 > 💡 Due to engine limitations, modes A and T,